 falsethen no WAV header will be added to the data fed to the encoding process, thus the encoding process shall operate on RAW data.

-restart_on_crash: wether to restart the encoding process if it crashed.
+restart_on_crash: whether to restart the encoding process if it crashed.
 Useful when the external process fails to encode properly data after some time.

-restart_on_metadata: restart encoding process on each new metadata:.
-Useful in conjonction with the
+restart_on_metadata: restart encoding process on each new metadata.
+Useful in conjunction with the

 processparameter for audio formats that need a new header, possibly with metadatas, for each new track.
 This is the case for the ogg container.